02 · Embedded CIO

-Technology budgets are sprawling, vendor stacks have outgrown anyone's understanding, and the CFO wants to know why.
+Sprawling budgets, vendor stacks no one fully understands, and a CFO asking why.
 You need a CIO who has actually signed for the budget, not a transformation deck that gathers dust.
-We set direction, modernize the stack, rationalize the vendor list, and own the conversation with the CFO that nobody else wants to lead.

 Direction, modernization, and a stack that earns its budget.